NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

    1. "installable"-free Store-only CLI
    2. Rest of the Store-only CLI (includes "derived path" installables)
    3. Rest of the flake-agnostic CLI

 2. Flakes
+   - Define the different layers of Nix?
+   - Make Nix conform to these layers?

 ## Combined plan